LeMaterial/lematerial-fetcher/README.md

 Failed URL attempts are logged in a file named `<table_name>_failed_urls.log` within the specified log directory.

-## Error Handling

-The program retries fetching data from the API up to three times in case of failures, with a delay between attempts.
-If all retries fail, the URL is logged for further inspection.

 ## License and copyright

 This code base is the property of Entalpic.